Samizo-AITL/full-code-mechanical-design/index.md

 ---

-## Why Full-Code Mechanical Design Wins
+## Why Full Code Mechanical Design Wins

 Mechanical design should not be treated as a static artifact (CAD data or drawings), but as a reproducible, evolvable set of rules.